AnukulKumar12/WebDev/README.md

-# This is my journey about web development
+# This is my mini project making a website sidebar